-By default, when a user logs into Looker, they are given an option to stay logged in:
+By default, when a user logs in to Looker, they are given an option to stay logged in:

-The Sessions panel, in the Authentication section of the Admin menu, lets you configure whether users have the option to stay logged in, how long they stay logged in if they don’t choose that option, and whether they can stay logged in from multiple devices.
+The Sessions page, in the Authentication section of the Admin menu, lets you configure whether users have the option to stay logged in, how long they stay logged in if they don’t choose that option, and whether they can stay logged in from multiple devices.

 When a user selects the option to stay logged in, they will be authorized to access Looker for 30 days.
 When they close and reopen their browser, they can navigate to Looker without being required to log in again.

 Disabling Persistent Sessions removes the “Stay logged in” option from the login screen.
 Users will be automatically logged out after the amount of time specified in the Session Duration section, or whenever they close their browser.
 This forces users to re-authenticate the next time they access Looker.

 Persistent Sessions is automatically disabled when Inactivity Logout is enabled.